dgroomes/gradle-playground/java-early-access-via-toolchain/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Rename this to "java-early-access".
+* [x] DONE (UPDATE: I still like "toolchain" in the title.
+Let's make it long: "java-early-access-via-toolchain") Rename this to "java-early-access".
 I am generally favoring using toolchains everywhere now.
 So having a standalone example project dedicated to toolchains is a bit redundant.
 This project is actually a great example of just "How do I set up a Gradle project to work on an early access version of Java?".
-I think `java-early-access` is a better way to position this project than `java-toolchain`.
+I think `java-early-access` is a better way to position this project than `java-toolchain` because it describes a concrete use-case for differing between the Java version used for running Gradle vs the Java version used for compiling and running the program.
+* [ ] Use a TOML Gradle version catalog